deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/pulses-daal-lentils.md

 ![image](../../../media/Nutrition_Pulses-Daal-Lentils-image15.jpg)

-- **Chickpea flour:** Chickpea flour has a rich culinary tradition in Indian cuisine, where it is known as **besanorchana** and is used in pancakes, stews, and curries.
+- **Chickpea flour:** Chickpea flour has a rich culinary tradition in Indian cuisine, where it is known as **besan or chana** and is used in pancakes, stews, and curries.
 It is popular as well in Italian cuisine where **farina di ceci(chickpea flour)** is used to make pasta and a polenta-like dish.
 Chickpeas are also used in some blended flours, such as **garfava flour**, a combination of chickpeas and fava beans, and **dhokra flour**, a combination of rice, lentils, and chickpeas.
 - **Green chickpeas:** Fresh and sweet, like green peas, these are young, tender, fresh chickpeas.
 They are predominantly found in local farmers' markets.

 ![image](../../../media/Nutrition_Pulses-Daal-Lentils-image16.jpg)